matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 #### "Full REST"

-Yet another alternative considered was to go "full REST" and build a more traditionally looking URL structure with serverparts coming first followed by type grouping (sic - not specifiers) and then by localparts, i.e. `matrix://example.org/rooms/roomalias`.
+Yet another alternative considered was to go "full REST" and structure URLs in a more traditional way with serverparts coming first, followed by type grouping (sic - not specifiers), and then by localparts, i.e. `matrix://example.org/rooms/roomalias`.
 This is even more difficult to comprehend for a Matrix user than the previous alternative and besides it conflates the notion of an authority server with